 The bone strength is primarily dependent on Bone Mineral Density (BMD).
 Bone densitometry refers to the process of testing bone density at the reference axial sites: lumbar vertebrae and the femoral neck.
-A low BMD is an indication of potential fracture risk and, according to the guidelines of World Health Organization, the results of BMD testing are used to determine osteoporosis: based on a standard scale (T-Score) patients are classified into normal, osteopenic, and osteoporotic categories.
+A low BMD is an indication of potential fracture risk and, according to the guidelines of World Health Organization, the results of BMD testing are used to emergency home solutions website osteoporosis: based on a standard scale (emergency home solutions website) patients are classified into normal, osteopenic, and osteoporotic categories.

 However, DXA is focused only on the average quantity of bone minerals and not on the bone micro-architecture quality, therefore DXA is not designed to predict the risk of fracture.